swholmstead/SkidSteer/docs/schematics.md

 <img src="https://github.com/swholmstead/Skidsteer/blob/main/pictures/S20250310_0001.jpg" alt="Buck Converter" width=600>

 Assembly the PCB, batteries, fuse, and 5V buck converter.
 Turn on power and ensure buck converter is generating +5V.
+When the slide switch is towards to top of the board (closest to the batteries), it is in the ON position.
+Down is off.
-There are labeled test points on the servo pins that you can use.
+There are labeled test points on the servo pins on the back of the board that you can use to test for +5V.

 <img src="https://github.com/swholmstead/Skidsteer/blob/main/pictures/IMG_3645.JPEG" alt="Buck Converter" width=400>